AMBASSADORS: 9th-12th GRADERS

 LITERATURE CP: We will read books together and have lessons

-CLUBS: Creations Club (STEM), Entrepreneurs Club, Drama Club,
+CLUBS: Art Club, Entrepreneurs Club, Drama Club,

 Clubs are chosen to build confidence and success.
 We create opportunities for creations and inventions to be sold, teach advertising and more!